 Treating DVT in pregnancy is similar to the treatment when you are not pregnant.
-A medication called heparin is given - an anticoagulant that 'thins the blood'.
+A medication called low molecular weight heparin (LMWH) is given - an anticoagulant that 'thins the blood'.
 Heparin does not break down a clot.
 It simply prevents it from getting bigger and gives your body time to gradually dissolve the clot.

-Heparin can either be injected under the skin or given through the veins by a small pump that carefully controls the rate at which he heparin enters the bloodstream.
+LMWH is usually injected under the skin.
 It cannot be given in tablet form.
 You may need blood tests to check that you are getting the right dose.
-Heparin cannot cross the afterbirth so it is safe for the developing baby.
-UK doctors are now mainly using a new form of heparin called low-molecular-weight heparin (LMW heparin).
-This has a very low risk of side effects for the mother compared with the older form of heparin (called unfractionated heparin), which could cause thinning of the over many months.
+LMWH cannot cross the placenta (afterbirth) so it is safe for the developing baby.
+It has a very low risk of side effects for the mother compared with the older form of heparin (called unfractionated heparin), which could cause thinning of the bone over many months.
+Very occasionally intravenous heparin is used around the time of delivery, as the dose can be adjusted more quickly than with LMWH.

-Women with a thrombosis who are not pregnant will be given heparin injections followed by a dose of warfarin - a tablet that continues to thin the blood.
-The dose will be carefully set sccording to results of tests taken to see how thin your blood is.

-Where possible, doctors will avoid warfarin, as this could, in extreme instances, affect the baby's development or cause bleeding problems for you and the baby.
-However, both warfarin and heparin are safe to take when breastfeeding as hardly any of these medications can get into the breast milk.
-So after delivery you can either continue the heparin or switch to warfarin.
-Many new mothers prefer to stay on heparin injections as this avoids the need for the regular blood tests that are needed with warfarin treatment.
+Women with a thrombosis who are not pregnant will usually be given LMWH injections or oral anticoagulants - tablets that continue to thin the blood.
+Some of these tablets require blood level monitoring (checking the INR blood test whilst on warfarin).
+Where possible, doctors will avoid warfarin in pregnancy, as this could, in extreme instances, affect the baby's development or cause bleeding problems for you and the baby.
+However, both warfarin and LMWH are safe to take when breastfeeding as hardly any of these medications can get into the breast milk.
+So after delivery you can either continue the LMWH or switch to warfarin.
+Many new mothers prefer to stay on LMWH injections as this avoids the need for the regular blood tests that are needed with warfarin treatment.